DominikBritz/NinjaTrader-indicators-strategies/Indicators/ArbitraryHorizontalLines/README.md

 Draws an arbitrary number of horizontal lines on the chart.
 You may choose between three color groups.

-Enter the prices comma separated without any spaces in the input box.
+Enter the prices separated by semicolon without any spaces in the input box.

 ## Installation
 1. Download the `ArbitraryHorizontalLines.zip` file